 “Health is wealth” as the saying goes.
 Why not give healthful gifts this season?
-While giving something as obvious as a diet book is likely not a great idea, gifts to promote good health come in many forms.
+While giving something as obvious as a diet book or a tower fan is likely a great idea, gifts to promote good health come in many forms.

 1. Fruit basket.
 Most grocers sell beautiful arrangements of fruits.
 Or, you can make your own with a large basket or other festive container.
 I like to cushion the interior with a new kitchen towel or shredded red and green paper and fill it with a variety of fruit to about 1/3 above the container’s capacity.
 Placing firmer fruit on the bottom, like apples, helps ensure it will last longer, as will cradling softer fruit in a few layers of tissue paper.
 For the lack of a nicer container, I’ve even wrapped a sturdy cardboard box with Christmas paper.
 Include more exotic fruits and also favorites like apples and oranges so if feels more special.
 Party stores and dollar stores cell cellophane shrink wrap bags that will keep the goodies inside.
 Then top with a bow.
 Fruit baskets make great thank-you gifts to a family hosting your celebration.
 Also consider people who may seldom have fresh fruit, like a relative living in a nursing home.
 An elderly person who has enough “stuff” may also enjoy an edible gift.